kevgo/end-child-processes/README.md

 ## Related work

-There are a number of other libraries, but they either also kill the root process or don't work:
+There are a number of other libraries that might be a better fit for you:

-- [tree-kill](https://github.com/pkrumins/node-tree-kill): Kill all processes in the process tree, including the root process
+- [tree-kill](https://github.com/pkrumins/node-tree-kill): Kill all processes in the process tree, including the current process
-- [@jub3i/tree-kill](https://github.com/jub3i/tree-kill): Kill all processes in the process tree, including the root process
+- [@jub3i/tree-kill](https://github.com/jub3i/tree-kill): Kill all processes in the process tree, including the current process

 ## Development